 International students may also be obliged to file taxes, and, similarly, may get some benefit out of it.

 The campus has a few services to help students with their taxes, and students can also use online tax software free.
-So here, I will quickly identify some paperwork you may have for your taxes, and help you find good tax clinics.
+Here is some documentation you may have for your taxes, along with resources to assist you in finding good tax clinics.

 - T4 slip – This form is sent to you to represent employment income for the calendar year in question.
 You are also expected to report any income, including occasional earnings and tips, on your tax return even if there is no T4 slip to represent it.